-Because the sales playbook is regarded as a company’s blueprint for success, changes are infrequent.
+Changes are infrequent because the sales playbook is regarded as a company’s blueprint for success.
 The attitude is “Why disturb a successful formula?”
 As a result, too many playbooks rely on tools and approaches that are at odds with modern buying behaviors, such as:

 - Cold calling

 - Email marketing